youfbi008/SimilarHighlight/README.md

 * C#(.cs)
 * JAVA(.java)
 * JavaScript(.js)
 ※The operations in the next languages will not be perfect.
-I will fix them in future.
+We will fix them in future.
 * Python(.py)
 * Ruby(.rb)
 * Cobol(.cbl) Now some elements can be highlighted.
 You can test it use CobolTest.CBL.